Best Auto Repair, Akron

 Air Conditioning Repair For Cars and Trucks

-If your car's air conditioning system is not keeping you cool don't let the hot weather make you miserable.
-Get back to cruising in comfort.
-Bring your car or truck by Akron Auto Parts and Service in Akron and we'll get your AC working again.
-Call now at 330-535-7186 or stop by the shop at 585 Brown Street, Akron, OH, 44311.
+If your car's air conditioning system isn't keeping you cool in the scorching weather, there's no need to endure discomfort.
+Come over to Akron Auto Parts and Service in Akron, where we'll swiftly restore your AC's performance.
+Reach out to us now at 330-535-7186 or drop by our shop at 585 Brown Street, Akron, OH.

-• Your car air conditioning blows only slightly cooler than the outside air.
+• Your car's AC blows air only slightly cooler than the outside temperature.

-• Water condensing or dripping on your foot while driving.
+• Water condenses or drips onto your foot while driving.

-Don't wait!
-If your car's A/C is working at reduced efficiency, it's worth a visit to Akron Auto Parts and Service.
-Taking care of regular maintenance now can help you avoid more expensive AC repair costs down the road.
-Sometimes fixing a broken air conditioner is as simple and cost effective as adding new coolant.
+Don't delay!
+If your car's AC isn't operating at peak efficiency, a visit to Akron Auto Parts and Service is a wise move.
+Routine maintenance now can help you avoid more costly auto AC repairs later.
+Sometimes, resolving a malfunctioning air conditioner is as simple and cost-effective as replenishing the coolant.

-Most truck and car air conditioning systems break eventually with usage.
-Hoses that feed the AC unit may crack, clog or drip if not serviced.
-Let us service your car or truck and keep your cooling system performing at its peak.
-Call us at 330-535-7186 to learn more about how we can get your air conditioning running again!
+Most car and truck air conditioning systems eventually require attention due to wear and tear.
+Hoses supplying the AC unit can crack, clog, or develop leaks if neglected.
+Let us service your car or truck to keep your cooling system operating at its best.
+Dial 330-535-7186 to learn more about how we can restore your air conditioning.

 Common Automotive AC Repair Services